La ciénaga (film): Background

 Lucrecia Martel's screenplay for the film won the Sundance Institute/NHK Award in 1999; this award honors and supports emerging independent filmmakers.
-The jury suggested she re-write the script to follow a more traditional structure around one or two protagonists, but she chose instead to retain the script's diffuse nature.
+The jury suggested she rewrite the script to follow a more traditional structure around one or two protagonists, but she chose to retain its diffuse nature.

-Martel has said in media interviews that the story is based on "memories of her own family."
-She has also said, "I know what kind of film I've made.
+Martel has said in interviews that the story is based on "memories of her own family."
+She has also said: "I know what kind of film I've made.
 Not a very easy one!
 For me, it's not a realistic film.
 It's something strange, a little weird.
 It's the kind of film where you can't tell what's going to happen, and I wanted the audience to be very uncomfortable from the beginning."

 Production

-To find the child actors for the film, Martel held 2,400 auditions, 1,600 of which she recorded on video in a garage near her home in Salta, northwestern Argentina.
+To find the child actors for the film, Martel held 2,400 auditions, 1,600 of which she recorded on video in a garage near her home in Salta, Argentina.

-In casting the main characters Mecha and Tali, Martel says "in Salta I didn't find what I was looking for and, instead, I saw a television programme showed to me by a woman friend who knew what I was looking for.
+Of casting Mecha and Tali, Martel said: "in Salta I didn't find what I was looking for and, instead, I saw a television programme showed to me by a woman friend who knew what I was looking for.
 Graciela Borges was in it and I realized I had found my character.
 Mercedes Morán was more difficult because someone I had very much in mind inspired that character.
 Besides, the character Mercedes played in Gasoleros distracted me, due to the naturalistic language television has, which is the least natural in the world.
 But I saw her at some point in a magazine in some photographs they had taken of her with her daughter, on holiday, and there, away from the character in Gasoleros, I realized she was the only one for my film, as Lita Stantic had already suggested."

 La ciénaga was shot entirely in Martel's hometown of Salta.

 Distribution

-La ciénaga was first featured at the Berlin International Film Festival on 8 February 2001.
+La ciénaga premiered at the Berlin International Film Festival on 8 February 2001.
 It opened in Argentina on 8 March at the Mar del Plata Film Festival, and received a wide release in Argentina on 12 April.

-The film enjoyed a long film festival run, including the Karlovy Vary Film Festival; the Toronto International Film Festival; the Warsaw Film Festival; International Film Festival, Rotterdam; the Titanic International Filmpresence Festival, Hungary; the Adelaide International Film Festival; the Uruguay International Film Festival; and the Havana Film Festival, Cuba.

-It was presented at the New York Film Festival on 2 October 2001, and opened in Los Angeles on 12 October.
+The film had a long film festival run, including the Karlovy Vary Film Festival; the Toronto International Film Festival; the Warsaw Film Festival; International Film Festival, Rotterdam; the Titanic International Filmpresence Festival, Hungary; the Adelaide International Film Festival; the Uruguay International Film Festival; and the Havana Film Festival.
+It played at the New York Film Festival on 2 October 2001 and opened in Los Angeles on 12 October.

-The company Energia is the current sales agent for the film.
+The company Energia is the film's sales agent.